New to 2018 - Power Maths!

 Maths mastery involves children being taught as a whole class, building depth of understanding of the structure of maths, supported by the use of high-quality textbooks.

-Holden Clough introduced Singapore Maths in 2017 and is currently in the process of exploring and perfecting this way of teaching maths.
+Holden Clough introduced and experimented with the shanghai approach to teaching Maths in 2017 and is currently in the process of exploring and perfecting this way of teaching.
 The recent evaluation of the text book project can be found here.

 The National Curriculum